Books for Persons interested in Agile Approaches

 • Practices for Scaling Lean and Agile Development: Large, Multi-side, and Offshore Product Development with Large-Scale Scrum, Craig Larman and Bas Vodde, Addison-Wesley 2010 See above for a review of the book

 • Agile Testing: A Practical Guide for Testers and Agile Teams, Lisa Crispin and Janet Gregory, Addison-Wesley 2009 The seminal reference book how to blend testing with agile projects.
-Lisa Crispin and Janet Gregory provide insights and a proven track how to guaranty agile quality assurance and agile testing.
+Lisa Crispin and Janet Gregory provide insights and a proven track on how to guaranty agile quality assurance and agile testing.
 A must-read book for everyone seriously developing agile projects.

 • Agile Estimating and Planning, Mike Cohn, Prentice-Hall, 2006 The seminal reference to estimating agile projects.
 The experienced readers will understand why Mike Cohn used the words estimating and planning instead of estimates and plan.